borgmatic

 restore_tls: false

 # Command to use instead of "mariadb-dump".
-This can be
+But set any

-# used to run a specific mariadb_dump version (e.g., one
+# This command can be used to run a specific mariadb_dump

-# "user_runtime_directory" option from the host into the
+# path in the "user_runtime_directory" option from the

-# container at the same location.
-Defaults to
+# host into the container at the same location.
+Defaults

 mariadb_dump_command: docker exec mariadb_container mariadb-dump